 - Gather all the ingredients.

-- Fill 1 large donabe clay pot (or Dutch oven or any large pot) two-thirds full of water.
-Add 1 piece kombu (dried kelp) and soak in the water for at least 30 minutes.
-Meanwhile, you can prepare the other ingredients.
-The right image shows the kombu dashi broth after 30 minutes.
+- Fill 1 large donabe clay pot (or Dutch oven or any heavy-bottomed pot) two-thirds full of water.
+Add 1 piece kombu (dried kelp) and soak for at least 30 minutes.
+Meanwhile, prepare the other ingredients.
+The right image shows the kombu dashi after 30 minutes.
 Note: Use 1 piece of kombu per large donabe.
 If you‘re doubling this recipe, use two donabe and put 1 piece of kombu in each pot.

-- Prepare the udon noodles according to the instructions.
-Reheat 1 serving udon noodles (still frozen) in boiling water for 1 minute.
-Transfer the noodles to iced water to stop the cooking and drain well.
+- Prepare the udon noodles according to the package instructions.
+I use 1 serving udon noodles (still frozen) and reheat it in boiling water for 1 minute.
+Transfer them to iced water to stop the cooking, then drain well.
 Place on a plate and set aside.
-You‘ll end the meal with the udon course after you‘ve cooked and eaten all the other ingredients.
+The meal ends with the udon course after you‘ve eaten the main meal.

-- Cut 8 leaves napa cabbage into 2-inch (5-cm) pieces, and then cut each piece in half or into thirds.
+- Cut 8 leaves napa cabbage crosswise into 2-inch (5-cm) pieces, and then cut each piece in half or thirds lengthwise.
+Keep the tough/thick parts and leafy pieces in separate piles.

-- We only use the white part of 1 Tokyo negi (naga negi; long green onion) (or the leek or green onions).
-Cut it diagonally into pieces ½ inch (1.3 cm) thick.
+- Diagonally cut only the white part of 1 Tokyo negi (naga negi; long green onion) into pieces ½ inch (1.3 cm) thick.
+Tip: Reserve the green part for another use, like making Homemade Chashu.

 - Rinse 1 package enoki mushrooms and 1 package shimeji mushrooms.
 Discard the root ends of both mushrooms and separate them into smaller chunks.

-- Cut off the stems of 4 shiitake mushrooms and make a decorative cutting on the cap (optional).
+- Cut off the stems of 4 shiitake mushrooms.
+Optionally, cut a decorative flower pattern on the caps (see How to Cut Shiitake Hanagiri).

 - Cut 2 inches carrot into ¼-inch rounds.
-If you‘d like, you can use a vegetable cutter to create a flower shape.
+Optionally, you can use a vegetable cutter to cut the carrots into a flower shape.

 - Cut 1 package medium-firm tofu (momen dofu) into square pieces about 1 inch (2.5 cm) thick.

-- Arrange all the ingredients on a serving platter.
+- Arrange all the vegetables, mushrooms, and tofu on a serving platter.

 - Peel 2 inches daikon radish and grate it (I use a ceramic grater).
-Squeeze the grated daikon gently to remove most of the liquid and put it into a small bowl.
+Squeeze it gently to remove most of the liquid and put the grated daikon in a small bowl.

 - Cut 2 green onions/scallions into thin rounds and put it in a bowl.

-- Prepare shichimi togarashi (Japanese seven spice) in a bowl (optional).
-Lay the thinly sliced beef on a plate.
+- Prepare optional shichimi togarashi (Japanese seven spice) in a bowl.
+Lay the 1 lb thinly sliced beef (chuck or ribeye) on a platter.

 To Cook the Shabu Shabu

 - Set up a portable gas stove at the table and put the donabe on the burner.
 Place the platters with the ingredients on the table.
 Give each person their own bowls of ponzu and sesame dipping sauce.
-I also like to prepare an additional bowl for each person so they can use it to cool the food.
+I also prepare a shallow bowl for each diner to cool their food.

 - Bring the broth to a simmer over medium heat.
 Take out the kombu right before water starts to boil (otherwise, the water will get slimy).

 - Add the tofu, tough parts of napa cabbage and shungiku, negi, carrots, and some mushrooms.
-You don’t have to put all the ingredients in at once; you may cook in batches if you prefer.
+Reserve the softer, leafy vegetables to cook later.
+You don’t have to put all the ingredients in at once; cook in batches, if you prefer.
 Cover to cook for 10 minutes.

 To Eat the Shabu Shabu